 \subsection{Mitigation of peculiar motions}

-Estimation of $H_0$ from the observed $D(z|H_0)$ relation should rely on the cosmological redshift of SNe Ia, which results solely from the expansion of the Universe.
-However, in an inhomogeneous Universe, peculiar motions on various scales are associated with peculiar redshifts, which cannot be disentangled from the cosmological redshift in the total redshift that we measure.
-On large scales, host galaxies that collectively fall into larger clusters have correlated peculiar velocities resulting in correlated systematic errors in certain regions of the Hubble diagram.
-On smaller scales, individual galaxies have random, virialized motions relative to their cluster's center of mass associated with uncorrelated peculiar velocities that introduce a random scatter in the Hubble diagram.
+The estimation of $H_0$ from the observed $D(z|H_0)$ relation should rely on the cosmological redshift of SNe Ia, which results solely from the expansion of the Universe.
+In an inhomogeneous Universe, however, peculiar motions on various scales are associated with peculiar redshifts, which cannot be disentangled from the cosmological redshift in the total redshift that we measure.
+On large scales, host galaxies that collectively fall into larger clusters have correlated peculiar velocities that result in correlated systematic errors in certain regions of the Hubble diagram.
+On smaller scales, individual galaxies have random virialized motions relative to their cluster centre of mass associated with uncorrelated peculiar velocities that introduce a random scatter in the Hubble diagram.

-Peculiar redshift contamination is particularly significant at low redshift: at $z \sim 0.01$, the radial component of galaxies’ peculiar velocities can account for up to 10\% of the total observed recession velocity \cite{Peterson2022}.
-The effect of correlated peculiar velocities in coherent flows is also more notable at low redshifts where the physical separation between sources, as a function of the angular separation on the sky, is smaller.
-As reported by \cite{Davis2019}, a redshift bias of $5 \times 10^{-4}$ at low redshift can propagate to a bias in $H_0$ of 1 km s$^{-1}$ Mpc$^{-1}$.
+Peculiar redshift contamination is particularly significant at low redshift: At $z \sim 0.01$, the radial component of the peculiar velocities of galaxies can account for up to 10\% of the total observed recession velocity \citep{Peterson2022}.
+The effect of correlated peculiar velocities in coherent flows is also more notable at low redshifts, where the physical separation between sources, as a function of the angular separation on the sky, is smaller.
+As reported by \citet{Davis2019}, a redshift bias of $5 \times 10^{-4}$ at low redshift can propagate to a bias in $H_0$ of 1 km s$^{-1}$ Mpc$^{-1}$.
 Moreover, neglecting the correlations between SNe peculiar motions leads to underestimating the uncertainty in the inferred cosmological parameters.
-Therefore, biases from peculiar motions in the low-redshift part of the Hubble diagram cannot be overlooked and must be corrected.
+Therefore, biases from peculiar motions in the low-redshift part of the Hubble diagram cannot be overlooked and must be corrected for.